What is mindfulness? What can we learn from Buddha’s mindfulness to live a better modern day, practical life?

 Phillip Moffitt suggests us to analyze these thoughts.

 He asks, “Do you find them pleasant or unpleasant?
 What happens to them as you focus on them?
 Do you get lost in them and lose your mindfulness?
-When you bring up a fear or worry over and over again, is it unpleasant or does it induce a kind of reassurance?
+When you bring up fear or worry over and over again, is it unpleasant or does it induce a kind of reassurance?
 Is it false reassurance?
 Do you get anxious?”

-Find answers to these questions to live better and wisely.
+Find the answers to these questions to live better and wiser.
 For example, I know thinking about some past conversations with my parents would upset me.
 I stay away from those thoughts.
 Also, that is how my parents think and they would have reacted the same no matter who was on the other end.
 Most of what we take personally is not about us.

 Why do we have to go through this autopsy?
 Can’t we stay the way we are?

 Working, earning money, and fulfilling day to day responsibilities are not the only important things.
 Understanding ourselves, being patient, calm and peaceful, and gracefully dealing with what life puts at us every day is more important — which mindfulness helps us achieve.